triberraar/raspberry-pi-monitor/README.md

 # triberraar-pi-monitor
 A simple websocket and angular based application to monitor a raspberry pi (2).

+# Install
+Please make sure node and npm are installed.
+Also install bower globally.
+Install by running

+    npm install
+and

+    bower install

+Installation done :)

+# Configuration
+Configure the application in the config.json file.
+For the moment the only configuration is the port used (standard 7076).

+# Run
+Run the application by executing

+    sudo node triberraar-pi-monitor.js

+!!!
+Be sure to run as sudo as some functionality needs this !!!

 # Architecture
 ## Back-end
 The back-end is written in javascript using Node.js.
 It uses some supporting javascript libraries: